mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-05-26-design-patterns-adapter.md

 series: Design Patterns
 ---

 The Adapter Pattern is a structural design pattern that allows objects with incompatible interfaces to work together.
-Rather than modifying existing code to fit a new system, the Adapter Pattern lets us wrap it with a new interface—acting as a bridge between mismatched parts of your application.
+Rather than modifying existing code to fit a new system, the Adapter Pattern lets us wrap it with a new interface, acting as a bridge between mismatched parts of your application.

 This approach is especially valuable when integrating legacy systems or third-party APIs that don’t follow your architecture or naming conventions.